Zigzag diagrams and Martin boundary: Law of large numbers and central limit theorem

-Then the sequence $f_{n}$ is tight. \end{thm} The hypothesis of the Theorem is verified through the following Lemma, that mimicks the situation coming from a usual random walk. \begin{lem} Let $S_{n}=\sup_{[0,n]}Y_{n},a>0$ and $b\leq a-2$.
-Then
+Then, the sequence $g_{n}$ is tight. \end{thm} The hypothesis of \cref{theoremBillingsley} is verified in our case through the following lemma, which mimics the situation of a simple random walk.
+In the following statement, $F_{U}$ denotes the cumulative distribution function of a random variable $U$. \begin{lem} Set $K_{n}=\sup_{\llbracket 0,n\rrbracket}Y_{n}$.
+Then,